Teach Any Computer Science Class

 Binary Numbering System

-Binary is a base 2 numbering system which is made up of two numbers: 0 and 1.
-0 means OFF and 1 means ON.
-The computer’s central processing unit (CPU) only recognises these two states – ON and OFF.
+Binary is a base 2 numbering system made up of two numbers: 0 and 1.
+0 represents OFF and 1 represents ON.
+A computer’s central processing unit (CPU) only recognises these two states.
 It is the foundation for all binary code, which is used in computer and digital systems.

 Bits and Bytes

-A binary digit called bit is the smallest unit of data in a computer.
-Each bit has a single value which is either 0 or 1.
+A binary digit called a bit is the smallest unit of data in a computer.
+Each bit has a single value, which is either 0 or 1.
 8 bits (b) is equivalent to 1 byte (B).

 Computers and Binary

-Binary is the main language used in computers because of the following reasons:
+Binary is the main language used in computers for the following reasons:

 - It is simple.
-Since there are only two possible values: 0 and 1, it is easier to store and manipulate numbers.
+Since there are only two possible values, 0 and 1, it’s easier to store and manipulate numbers.
 It is also less expensive to use binary than other numbering systems.

-- It is easy to identify OFF and ON state.
-The distinction is clear between the two states which makes it reliable.
+- It is easy to identify OFF and ON states.
+Because the distinction is clear between the two states, it is reliable.

 - It is efficient in controlling logic circuits.
-It requires the least amount of circuitry which in turn requires the least amount of cost, space and energy consumption.
+It requires the least amount of circuitry, which requires the least cost, space and energy.

 Decimal Numbering System

-Decimal is a base 10 numbering system which is made up of 10 numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
+Decimal is a base 10 numbering system made up of 10 numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
 It is the most commonly used numbering system.
-The reason behind that is convenience.
-We have 10 fingers that we use for counting, so it is easier to count with a base 10 numbering system, thus decimal is widely used.
+This is because of its convenience.
+We have 10 fingers that we use for counting, so it is easier to count with a base 10 numbering system, thus, decimal is widely used.

 Conversion from Binary to Decimal

-Conversion can be done by plotting each binary digit value on each column corresponding to its decimal digit value.
+The conversion can be done by plotting each binary digit value in each column corresponding to its decimal digit value.
 Each column is the number 2 raised to an exponent.
 The exponent increases by one from right to left.
-To get the total value you add the value of those columns tagged as ON or equivalent to 1.
+To get the total value, you add the value of those columns tagged as ON or equivalent to 1.

-For example, the binary number 101100101 is converted to decimal number as follows:
+For example, the binary number 101100101 is converted to a decimal number as follows: